EOA-team/s2toarup/README.md

 # Radiometric Atmospheric Correction Uncertainty Propagation Study

+This repository implements the **complete processing workflow required to reproduce our study about the impact of radiometric uncertainty on the retrieval of key phenological stages from Sentinel-2 data**.

 ## OS and Software Requirements

 While the Python scripts are OS-independent, the shell-scripts only work in a *nix environment.
 They were developed and tested under Fedora 34 (64-bit) machine using Python 3.9.7.